katiewimmer/datra/README.md

 Please check out Tasks.md in scikitlearn_calc_bias for stuff I haven't done!
 I'd love if someone could add more code for a potential feature relating to demographic, like gender etc. in the classification_bias file.

-I also need to generalize my code to user input, so that would be a super welcome addition!
+I also need to add code to make the user input the dataset I'm going to analyze (rather than just making a test one myself), so that would be a super welcome addition!